Shibuya Station Travel Guide

 Things to do in Shibuya

 The intersection in front of the Hachiko Exit is in itself a landmark.
-Filled with neon signs, giant video screens, and a sea of pedestrians, the intersection resembles New York City’s Times Square.
-It is a favorite photo op for tourists, and can be seen in many films.
+Known as the Shibuya Scramble Crossing, it’s filled with neon signs, giant video screens, and a sea of pedestrians, and is often described as a miniature of New York City’s Times Square.
+It’s a favorite photo op for tourists, and can be seen in many films.